 You can visit tourist attractions including the Warsaw Uprising Museum and the Museum of Communism while The Palace of Culture and Science dominates the skyline of the city.
 The striking Warsaw Central Station and the metro system make getting in and out of Warsaw easy.

 Planning a trip to Poland: Getting from Berlin to Warsaw is easy with our detailed guide

 Hotels in Warsaw City Centre

 - The InterContinental Warszawa Hotel is a five-star hotel in Warsaw, Poland.
 The hotel is near the Palace of Culture and Science and many other iconic landmarks.
-The hotel features 2 restaurants an indoor swimming pool or a hot tub, both with panoramic views of Warsaw.
-The hotel has rooms for both couples getaways and family holidays.
+The hotel features 2 restaurants an indoor swimming pool and a hot tub, both with panoramic views of Warsaw.
+The hotel has rooms for both couple’s getaways and family holidays.